pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_facade/step8.md

 gitUrl: "https://github.com/pip-services-samples"
 ---

-Once all of the system’s microservices are up and running, we can perform some manual testing of the facade we’ve created, to ensure that everything’s working as intended.
+Once all of the system's microservices are up and running, we can perform some manual testing of the facade we've created, to ensure that everything's working as intended.

-First, let’s create a few users without any additional privileges.
+First, let's create a few users without any additional privileges.
 This can be done with the following command:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d "{\"name\": \"User1\",\"login\": \"user1@gmail.com\",\"email\": \"user1@gmail.com\",\"language\": \"en\",\"theme\": \"light\",\"time_zone\": \"\",\"password\": \"12345678\"}" http://localhost:8080/api/v1/signup